 How much time do you spend on your website?
 If it’s more than two hours, you might want to rethink your game plan.
-Search engine optimization (SEO) and user friendly website design are must-haves for any small business’ marketing strategy.
+Search engine optimization (SEO) and user-friendly website design are must-haves for any small business’ marketing strategy.

-To let you know how SEO and a good website design are important we try to explain the process of how search engine crawls your website.
+To let you know how SEO and a good website design are important we try to explain the process how a search engine crawls your website.
 This may help you to understand the importance of good web design and SEO.

 How Google Crawls Your Website

 At RedSpider, Our Process is strategically designed to capture the best practices surrounding internet presence (including SEO, web design, and web analytics to name a few) and apply them to our clients in an individually targeted approach.
-Each small business is different, so that mean personalizing each SEO approach for every client with different combinations of Google-approved ranking techniques.
+Each small business is different, so that means personalizing each SEO approach for every client with different combinations of Google-approved ranking techniques.

-The internet is continuously changing, and frequent algorithm updates by Google oftentimes send small business scrambling.
+The internet is continuously changing, and frequent algorithm updates by Google oftentimes send small businesses scrambling.
 Google’s changing the game and has up-ed the requirements for all websites before they can even be considered a competitor in the SERPs.
 However, one thing all of Google’s algorithm modifications have in common is the emphasis on a webpage’s and website’s SEO and design to improve the searcher’s experience.
-Unfortunately, Google isn’t always forthcoming with the specifics of each algorithm change they release, but there are certain SEO actions that are rewarded by Google with higher rank as a result of these
+Unfortunately, Google isn’t always forthcoming with the specifics of each algorithm change they release, but there are certain SEO actions that are rewarded by Google with a higher rank as a result of these

 The following are just a few of the most well-known and preferred SEO ranking variables